FriendlyCaptcha/friendly-docs/versioned_docs/version-v1/getting-started/install.md

 import "friendly-challenge/widget";
 ```

-> It is also possible to create and interact with the widget using the Javascript API.
+> It is also possible to create and interact with the widget using the JavaScript API.
 In this tutorial we will consider the simple case in which you want to secure a simple HTML form.
-If you are making a single page application (using e.g. React) you will probably want to use the API instead.
-See the [API documentation page](../widget-api).
+If you are making a single page application (using e.g. React) you will probably want to use the SDK instead.
+See the [SDK documentation page](../sdk).

 ## Add the widget itself